f4grx/sys11/README.md

 What remains to be done
 -----------------------
 * Determine next step for hardware.
+Secondary board with more RAM?
-* NVRAM SSD using these old bq samples maxim generously offered me for free multiple years ago
+* NVRAM SSD using these old bq samples maxim generously offered me for free multiple years ago (Unfortunately this will be a one-of-a-kind project unless you have these chips available)
 * SPI bus driver
 * SPI flash driver